- Watch Jeni’s interview on BBC Breakfast (from 1h 24)

 We need a rights framework for data

-To build a future where we benefit from our decisions being informed by data while being protected from its harmful impacts, we need to respect the rights of multiple individuals and of societies, and to create legislation, regulators and organisations that help people make better decisions.
+To build a future where we benefit from our decisions being informed by data while being protected from any harmful impacts, we need to respect the rights of multiple individuals and of societies, and to create legislation, regulators and organisations that help people make better decisions.

 To create this ecosystem we need to develop a rights framework that makes clear the data rights and corresponding responsibilities of individuals, data stewards (the people who hold data on our behalf), and governments.
 This framework should be widely monitored and enforced.
 We will expect public, private and third sector organisations to respect it when they design services and collect and use data.
 To create trust, we will also need civil society, the media, and people as consumers, creators and citizens to be able to see what is happening to data, and to know that we are fairly benefitting from its use.